jeefy/booty/README.md

 # Booty

-A simple (i)PXE Server for booting Flatcar-Linux
+A simple PXE Server for booting Flatcar-Linux

 ```
 > booty --help